 Although determined to focus on getting back to normal in 2021, Covid was still having an impact.
 The surge in puppy sales during lockdown meant that small animal clinics were booming, but with many people suffering financially and unable to afford larger, more expensive animals, practices such as Katie’s were suffering.

 Help came via KCC who suggested Katie may be eligible for some Covid funding designed for businesses that did not fit the classic grants.
-They directed her to Rachael Bennett, Economic Development Officer and Stephen McGinness, Head of Revenues & Benefits at Maidstone Borough Council who helped her secure a tranche of funding in July which went towards purchasing a respiratory endoscope and two new dental equipment pieces.
+They directed her to the Economic Development, and Revenues & Benefits teams at Maidstone Borough Council who helped her secure a tranche of funding in July which went towards purchasing a respiratory endoscope and two new dental equipment pieces.